ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

     ((PY_SSIZE_T_MAX - offsetof(PyLongObject, ob_digit))/sizeof(digit))
 {% endhighlight %}

-if you don't already know it, offsetof is basicaly an offset of the member (ob_digit) from the structure (PyLongObject), if you recall correctly, since our struture only contains `PyObject_VAR_HEAD` and 	`digit ob_digit`. so the offset is the memorry taken with VAR_HEAD.
+If you don't already know it, _offsetof_ is a _C_ function wich will basicaly return an offset of the member (ob_digit) from the structure (PyLongObject), if you recall correctly, since our struture only contains `PyObject_VAR_HEAD` and 	`digit ob_digit`. so the offset is the memorry taken with VAR_HEAD.

 So a integer has a maximal size of roughly Py_SSIZE_T_MAx.